st-marys-church/st-marys-church.github.io/content/associations/sunday-school/sunday-school.md

 </table>

 <br />
- The principal of the sunday school is the parish priest assisted with 3 coordinators for each medium.
+ The principal of the sunday school is the parish priest assisted a vice principal.

  **Contact Information –**

-English Medium head teacher – Nilukshi Fonseka 077-770-5500

-Tamil Medium head teacher – Ms. Rukshini -  077-248-8676

-Sinhala Medium head teacher – Ganga Jasenthuliyana – 077-311-8101
+ Principal : Fr.Trevor Martin (Parish Priest) ,

+Vice Principal : Sharron Steinwall - 077-359-3779